A man in a wheelchair ouside on a sunny day with a live-in carer. Image overlay Image overlay

 • Emotional support: Living with a spinal injury can be emotionally upsetting.
 Our carers provide companionship, encouragement, and a listening ear to help manage feelings of frustration, anxiety, or depression.

-Benefits of live-in spinal injury care vs. residential care
+Benefits of live-in spinal injury care

-When choosing the best care option for your loved one, live-in care and live-in care for couples offers several advantages over moving into a residential or nursing home:
+When choosing the best care option for your loved one, live-in care and live-in care for couples offers several advantages over moving into a residential or nursing home.

-• Familiar environment: Remaining in the comfort of their own home can have a positive impact on your loved one’s emotional well-being and sense of security.
+Remaining in the comfort of their own home can have a positive impact on your loved one’s emotional well-being and sense of security.
 Being surrounded by familiar belongings and a familiar routine can help reduce anxiety and stress.

-• Personalised care: In a care home, care is typically shared amongst multiple residents.
+In a care home, care is typically shared amongst multiple residents.
 With live-in care, your loved one receives one-to-one attention from a carer who gets to know them personally, providing care that is tailored to their unique needs and preferences.

-• Independence: Live-in care allows your loved one to maintain a greater degree of independence.
+Live-in care allows your loved one to maintain a greater degree of independence.
 Our carers encourage your loved one to participate in their daily routine as much as possible, fostering a sense of control and self-sufficiency.

-• Family involvement: Live-in care allows family members to remain closely involved in their loved one’s care, offering peace of mind and the ability to play an active role in their life.
+Live-in care allows family members to remain closely involved in their loved one’s care, offering peace of mind and the ability to play an active role in their life.

 Image